 Judy Rager is an epidemiologist/research specialist in the Department of Epidemiology at the Graduate School of Public Health and has over 30 years of experience in both government health department and academic settings.
 She served as data manager/analyst for the MOVE UP study and currently for several environmental epidemiology studies.

 Lori Kieffer was the Project Director of the core research project, (MOVE UP) Mobility and Vitality Lifestyle Program for the University of Pittsburgh’s Center for Aging and Population Health Prevention Research Center.
 Lori worked at the CDC funded PRC since 2013 with their community-based participatory behavioral interventions.
 Her role provided operational oversight of the Community Health Worker facilitated weight management program for adults aged 60-75, aimed to improve the overall health and physical function of those enrolled.
 Ms. Kieffer currently serves as the Project Director of the Long Life Family Study.

 Brandi Boak, BS, is a co-facilitator of the 10 Keys to Healthy Aging™ program utilizing the Virtual Senior Academy, an online platform designed by the Jewish Healthcare Foundation to connect with older adults in their homes, as well as senior centers.

-We regularly employ undergraduate and graduate students including MPH, PhD, and post-doctoral students from the Behavioral and Community Health Science and Epidemiology Departments.
-Our student workers are responsible for participating in assessments for community-based prevention research, data entry, and various other research tasks around our office.
+Undergraduate and graduate students including MPH, PhD, and post-doctoral students from the Behavioral and Community Health Science and Epidemiology Departments were regularly employed.
+Student workers were responsible for participating in assessments for community-based prevention research, data entry, and various other research tasks around the office.